 Nudgee College is one of Brisbane’s most beautiful examples of 19th century educational architecture.
-Rohrig’s renovation of large areas of the original heritage precinct called for exceptional attention to detail as well as meticulous planning to work around the college’s live environment.
+Rohrig’s restoration and renovation of large areas of the original heritage precinct called for exceptional attention to heritage detail as well as meticulous planning to work around the college’s live environment.

 This project was a very significant one for the school, both to restore integrity to its historic buildings and to adapt them to the school’s changing needs in the 21st century.
 Rohrig worked with M3 architecture and within state department guidelines to transform the precinct.